snune070/Calculator/README.md

 ## Description

 This project focused on the culmination of the css, javascript, and html skills that
 have been acquired so far.
-To create a
+To create an on-screen calculator with keyboard support.

-# Plan
+# Outline

-1. Operations
+1. Calculator Operations
     1. Add
     2. Subtract
     3. Multiply
     4. Divide
     5. Operate

 * Functions